 A. Any pleasure or business trip can be covered as long as it takes you away and has fixed travel dates.

 Q. Where do I have to live to be able to buy one of these plans?

-- CSA Freestyle: You have to be a US or Canadian resident (except Quebec)
+- CSA Freestyle: You have to be a US resident

 - Global Alert: You have to be a US resident.

 - Travelex Select: You have to be a US resident or citizen.

 - Travelex Max: You have to be a US resident or citizen.

 - Travel Guard: You have to be a US resident